 - 1. Connect the unit to the mains power.
 The green light around the AC power button will be illuminated.
 This indicates the presence of AC mains only. - 2.
 Press the AC power button and the instrument will begin its start-up procedure.
-The boot and start-up process can take a few seconds.
-The start-up screen as per Figure 4 will be shown just before the instrument's fans switch on and the application starts.
+The user can expect the boot and start-up process to take a few seconds.
+The start-up screen as per Figure 3 will be shown just before the instrument's fans switch on and the application starts.

-Figure 3: iQA Start-up Screen
+Figure 3 iQA Start-up Screen